masonfmatthews/readmes/manager.md

 While I'm bound to make some mistakes, I know that I should never do the following:

-* Act like I can your job better than you
+* Act like I can do your job better than you
 * Take the credit for your work
 * Ignore your opinions
 * Give you embarrassing feedback in front of others